 The Christmas season means a lot of different things to a lot of families.
-For many families it is a joyful time when family traditions are carried out year after year.
+For many families it is a joyful time full of festive family traditions that are carried out year after year.
 For some families it is a time to reconnect with each other and take joy in making each other happy.
 Other families are all about the gifts!
 For some families it can be a difficult time as they remember those who are no longer with them.
 Christmas can become a very intense and emotional time for all.
 Social media can make everyone feel like there is a right way they ‘should‘ do Christmas – so we wanted to share a range of different Christmas traditions.

-We asked a few people what their favourite family Christmas traditions were to share with you and hopefully spread a little bit more joy this Christmas.
+We asked a people what their favourite family Christmas traditions were to share with you and hopefully spread a little bit more joy this Christmas.

 Finding a way to enjoy food as a family can be tricky when everyone has different wants and needs so many families stick to a tradition once they have found one which works!
 Do you have a favourite festive food?

 Who does the decorating also varies a lot.
 Emily’s family have several trees, two for everyone to decorate and one just for Emily to decorate!
-In Jenni’s house everyone gets involved, and in Em’s house she helps the children make new decorations every year to add to the tree.
+In Ro’s house everyone gets involved, and in Em’s house she helps the children make new decorations every year to add to the tree.

-Buying gifts for family can become a very stressful part of the Christmas season.
-It can also be something that people take a lot of joy in.
-If you have a lot of people to buy for it can be daunting, but also a challenge to find the perfect gift for your loved one.
+Buying gifts can become a very stressful part of the Christmas season.
+This particular festive tradition can cause both much stress and much joy.It can also be something that people take a lot of joy in.
+If you have many people to buy for it can be daunting, but also a challenge to find the perfect gift for your loved one.

 Some families have creative ways of tackling gift giving.
 Some families choose to only buy for children, or to do a secret Santa style gift exchange to avoid the worries about over spending on lots of gifts.

 Families also have lots of fesitvetraditions about when and how gifts are opened.
 Lorette’s family don’t label gifts with who they are from, and once all are opened everyone thanks everyone else.
 Emily’s family open stockings all together before going downstairs but then wait until after lunch to do the main presents.
 Em’s family have breakfast and then do all the gifts!